Willamin/pdq/README.md

 ```
 usage: pdq SUBCOMMAND [ARGS] FILE

 subcommands:
   version             prints pdq's version
   help                prints this help
   description NAME    prints the description section in FILE
   list                lists the sections available for querying in FILE
   read NAME           prints the contents of the section NAME in FILE
-      append NAME         appends STDIN to the section NAME of the FILE
+  append NAME [OPT]   appends STDIN to the section NAME of the FILE
+  run [NAME]          executes the section NAME as if it were a script    *
+                          if NAME is not provided, "Script" is used       *
+                          if section NAME is not found, pqd returns 1     *

+append options:
+  -f, --force         add a new section at the end if it was not found    *
+  -n, --no-newline    avoid a blank line between sections                 *

+* Feature is not implemented yet.

 ```